On the Double Copy for Spinning Matter: Double Copy from Dimensional Reduction

 Let us consider first the case $s=\tilde{s}=\frac{1}{2}$ in (\ref{eq:dcintro}) and relegate the other configurations for the next section.
 For $D=4$ massless QCD, the double copy procedure was first studied by Johansson and Ochirov \cite{Johansson:2014zca}.
 In particular they observed that Weyl-spinors in QCD can be double copied according to the rule $2\otimes2=2\oplus1\oplus1$, where the two new states correspond to a photon $\gamma^{\pm}$ and the remaining ones to axion and dilaton scalars.
 This implies that we can obtain amplitudes in a certain Einstein-Maxwell theory directly from massless QCD.
 More precisely, for two massive particles we can write

 ($\bar{A}$ here denotes charge conjugation, which will be relevant in the massive case).
-In the gravitational amplitude the two photon states $\gamma_{1}^{+}$,$\gamma_{2}^{-}$ make a massive-line while interacting with the ``fat'' states $H_{i}$.
+In the gravitational amplitude the two photon states $\gamma_{1}^{+}$,$\gamma_{2}^{-}$ make a matter line while interacting with the ``fat'' states $H_{i}$.
 The latter are obtained from the double copy of the gluons $g_{i}$, and can be taken to be either a Kalb-Ramond field\footnote{In $D=4$ this field can be dualized to an axion pseudoscalar.
 We will indistinctly refer to the two-form $B_{\mu\nu}$ as axion or Kalb-Ramond field.}, a dilaton or a graviton by projecting the product representation into the respective irreps.,

-The sum over $\mbox{\ensuremath{\alpha}},\,\beta$ in (\ref{eq:dconeline}) ranges over $(n-3)!$ orderings, where $K_{\alpha,\beta}$ is the standard KLT kernel \cite{Kawai:1985xq,BjerrumBohr:2010ta}.\footnote{ We define the KLT kernel with no coupling constants and discard overall factors of $i$ in the amplitudes.
-The replacement rule from the gauge theory coupling $e$, and the gravitational coupling $\kappa$, is $(2e)^2\rightarrow\kappa$.
-We also use the conventions for the metric in the mostly minus signature.} This construction can be implemented because for a single massive line we can take the matter particles to be either in the fundamental or in the adjoint representation and the basis of partial amplitudes will be identical \cite{Johansson:2014zca}.
+The sum over $\mbox{\ensuremath{\alpha}},\,\beta$ in (\ref{eq:dconeline}) ranges over $(n-3)!$ orderings, where $K_{\alpha,\beta}$ is the standard KLT kernel \cite{Kawai:1985xq,Bern:1998sv,BjerrumBohr:2010ta}.\footnote{We define the KLT kernel with no coupling constants and absorb the gauge theory coupling $\tilde{g}$ into the generators $\tilde{ T}^a$ as $\tilde{g}\tilde{T}^a\to T^a$.
+We also absorb the overall factors of $i$ in the definition of the amplitudes and use the conventions for the metric to be in the mostly minus signature.} This construction can be implemented because for a single matter line we can take the matter particles to be either in the fundamental or in the adjoint representation and the basis of partial amplitudes will be identical \cite{Johansson:2014zca}.
 In section \ref{two matter lines} we will switch to a more natural prescription for the case of two matter lines.

 The RHS of (\ref{eq:dconeline}) exhibits explicitly the helicity weight $\pm\frac{1}{2}$ associated to the Weyl spinors $v_{1}^{-}=|1\rangle$ and $\bar{u}_{2}^{+}=[2|$ of the (massless) matter particles.
 This means the operators $A^{{\rm QCD}}$ and $\bar{A}^{{\rm QCD}}$ , defined as the amplitude with such spinors stripped, do not carry helicity weight.
 They can be written as products of Pauli matrices $\sigma^{\mu}$, $\bar{\sigma}^{\mu}$ where the free Lorentz index is contracted with momenta $p_{i}^{\mu}$ or gluon polarizations $\epsilon_{i}^{\mu}$, as we will see in the examples of the next section.
 We can alternatively write them in terms of the corresponding spinor-helicity variables as in \cite{Johansson:2015oia}.